-As a result of the CCAA Proceedings and the Restructuring, the Company determined that the recoverable amounts of various PharmHouse-related financial assets may be less than their respective carrying amounts.

-The Company estimated the recoverable amount of PharmHouse en bloc to determine the quantum of charges to be recognized in respect of its various financial assets.
-Due to the lack of profitable operating history of PharmHouse as a cannabis entity, the Company estimated the recoverable amount of PharmHouse en bloc using the total fair value less costs of disposal ("FVLCD") of PharmHouse's assets and then compared this amount to the carrying values of the various PharmHouse-related financial assets held by the Company, in sequence based on the priority of claims on PharmHouse's assets (the "PharmHouse Recoverability Assessment").
+During the twelve months ended March 31, 2021, as a result of the CCAA Proceedings and the Restructuring, the Company determined that the recoverable amounts of various PharmHouse-related financial assets may be less than their respective carrying amounts.
+Accordingly, the Company estimated the recoverable amount of PharmHouse en bloc and then compared this total amount to the carrying values of the various PharmHouse-related financial assets held by the Company, in sequence based on the priority of claims on PharmHouse's assets, to determine the quantum of charges to be recognized in respect of its various financial assets (the "PharmHouse Recoverability Assessment").